 Sound performance “I’m not alone” – November 22, 2020

 The sound performance “I’m not alone” is inspired by the history and heritage of the ancient Balkan Via Egnatia route, over 2,000 years old.
-As part of this concert, which will take place on November 22 this year between 14.00-17.00 at the Polish Museum in Rapperswil, seven musicians will present their improvisations.
-They will consist of works woven from stories telling about the links between Switzerland, Eastern Europe and the Western Balkans.
+As part of this concert, which took place on November 22nd, 2020 between 14.00-17.00 at the Polish Museum in Rapperswil, seven musicians presented their improvisations.
+They consist of works woven from stories telling about the links between Switzerland, Eastern Europe and the Western Balkans.

 November 22, 2020, from 2:00 p.m. to 5:00 p.m.

-The performance, which will be shown in 15 different museums in Switzerland, is based on the one hand on the interviews that took place with the local people as part of a research trip, and on the other hand on the linguistic material of Swiss writers.
-At the Polish Museum, the sound performance will extend over several floors of the clock tower and will remind you of the turbulent history of this institution, which was established 150 years ago.
+The performance, which will be shown in 15 different museums in Switzerland, was based on the one hand on the interviews that took place with the local people as part of a research trip, and on the other hand on the linguistic material of Swiss writers.
+At the Polish Museum, the sound performance extended over several floors of the clock tower and reminded you of the turbulent history of this institution, which was established 150 years ago.

-The artist Sarah Elena Müller will be present as the chronicler of this event, documenting the performance in a literary manner.
+The artist Sarah Elena Müller presented as the chronicler of this event, documenting the performance in a literary manner.

-Information: Presence at the show is possible at any time, also the length of stay is unlimited.
+Information: Presence at the show was possible at any time, also the length of stay was unlimited.